 The truth of the matter is your brain isn’t trying to petrify you deliberately.
 In fact, nightmares and dreams are probably just a result of your brain processing information from your day, along with things like memories and emotions.
-That’s why your ex from five years ago or some obscure TV personality can suddenly turn up in your nightmare as an axe-wielding serial killer.

 As we said before, dreams and nightmares are often a result of your brain’s mental archiving, where things like recent experiences, fears and worries are filed away in the colossal library that is your mind.
 Recalling your nightmare when you wake up can turn these abstract worries into memories and can help you to work through your problems, as your brain is better at processing memories than vague thoughts and feelings.